mayhathaway/systems-final/README.md

 - This will allow you to create a new user or log in to the chat with an existing user.
 If you would like another user to log in simultaneously, open a new terminal and run the command './client.o' again.
 - To create a new user, enter 'n' for the first question and follow the provided prompts.
 An example of this process is available under the image 'user_pass.png'
 - Avoid creating users which have the same name as a folder in the same directory as the client.o program (if you have a folder named 'test', do not create a user named 'Test', for example)
+- To start a tictactoe game type "ttt start" in a client
+- To end the game type "ttt end" in a client

 When you're finished using a client, type (COMMAND GOES HERE) to exit.
 The chat server will continue to run.
 If you'd like to shut down this instance of the chat entirely, type (COMAND GOES HERE).
 This will exit the server and all attached clients.